Anti-BDS laws: Oklahoma

 The anti-BDS bill HB 3967 was enacted in the Oklahoma Legislature in 2020.
-It passed the state House and Senate with the votes 75-20 and 36–7.
+It passed the state House and Senate with the votes 75–20 and 36–7.
 The bill requires state contractors to certify that they are not boycotting Israel.
 Contracts worth less than $100,000 and individuals are exempted from the law.

 The primary sponsors of the bill were Republican Representative Mark McBride and Republican Senator Darrell Weaver.
 McBride referred to the Bible to motivate the bill: "The Bible is clear that those who bless Israel will be blessed and those who curse Israel will be cursed."

 Pennsylvania

-On November 4, 2016, governor Tom Wolf signed the bill HR 2107 into law.
+On 4 November 2016, governor Tom Wolf signed the bill HR 2107 into law.
 It prohibits the state from contracting with entities unless they certify that they are not engaged in boycotts based on race, religion, gender, national affiliation or national origin.
 The penalty for a false certification is $250,000 or twice the value of the contract, whichever is greater.
 The bill was criticized as a threat to freedom of speech by Palestine Legal, the Center for Constitutional Rights and the National Lawyers Guild.

-According to Palestine Legal, while the intent of the law is to target boycotts of Israel, the law doesn't because BDS-inspired boycotts are not discriminatory.
+According to Palestine Legal, while the intent of the law is to target boycotts of Israel, the law does not because BDS-inspired boycotts are not discriminatory.

 Rhode Island

 In February 2016, governor Gina Raimondo signed bill H 7736 into law.
-The bill had previously passed the House with the vote 63-4 and the Senate unanimously.
-According to the bill's sponsor, Democract Senator Mia Ackerman, students at Brown University opposed the bill and told her it was a violation of their First Amendment rights but Ackerman thought the bill was about "regulating commercial activity."
+The bill had previously passed the House with the vote 63–4 and the Senate unanimously.
+According to the bill's sponsor, Democrat Senator Mia Ackerman, students at Brown University opposed the bill and told her it was a violation of their First Amendment rights but Ackerman thought the bill was about "regulating commercial activity".

-The bill prohibits state entities from entering into contracts with companies that engages in boycotts "based on race, color, religion, gender, or nationality of the targeted person, firm, entity or public entity of a foreign state."
+The bill prohibits state entities from entering into contracts with companies that engages in boycotts "based on race, color, religion, gender, or nationality of the targeted person, firm, entity or public entity of a foreign state".
 According to Palestine Legal, the bill does probably not affect BDS-inspired boycotts of Israel because they are protesting Israeli government policies.